-- 1. Setting and agreeing insurance requirements based on business needs and priorities and legal requirements - Engaging with the organisation's broker either confirming an existing broker's mandate for the renewal process or when appointing a new broker, agreeing the distribution of duties between the organisation and the broker. - 3.
-Analysing the risks to the organisation's business and communicating coverage requirements and disclosure to the insurers - relying on the support of the broker to the extent the organisation has decided but remembering that the core legal duty to make a fair presentation of risk to the insurers ultimately rests with the insurance buyer.
-This obligation repeats at every renewal of the insurance policy (including within a multi-year Long Term Agreement) - 4.
-Managing the placement process, giving instructions to the broker, ensuring effective oversight and engaging the insurers in discussions directly where practicable - Ensuring that policy terms are suitable for the business (using specialist legal advice where appropriate), confirming the placement and paying the relevant premiums - Once policies are in place, ensuring compliance with policy risk management conditions, notification requirements and requirements to disclose material changes to the risk to the insurers.
+- Setting and agreeing insurance requirements based on business needs and priorities, and legal requirements - Engaging with the organisation's broker either confirming an existing broker's mandate for the renewal process, or when appointing a new broker, agreeing the distribution of duties between the organisation and the broker - Analysing the risks to the organisation's business and communicating coverage requirements and disclosure to the insurers - relying on the support of the broker to the extent the organisation has decided but remembering that the core legal duty to make a fair presentation of risk to the insurers ultimately rests with the insurance buyer.
+This obligation repeats at every renewal of the insurance policy (including within a multi-year Long Term Agreement).

+- Managing the placement process, giving instructions to the broker, ensuring effective oversight and engaging the insurers in discussions directly where practicable - Ensuring that policy terms are suitable for the business (using specialist legal advice where appropriate), confirming the placement and paying the relevant premiums - Once policies are in place, ensuring compliance with policy risk management conditions, notification requirements and requirements to disclose material changes to the risk to the insurers - In the event of a claim, managing the notification and handling of the claim - using additional service providers and the broker for support where appropriate (for further details, see Section 8 of this Guide).